Skip to main content

 Carl Hohman

-Multiple sclerosis (MS) is an incurable disease of the brain and spinal cord (central nervous system) that can cause permanent deterioration to the nerves.
+Multiple sclerosis, or MS, is an incurable disease of the brain and spinal cord, also called the central nervous system, that can cause permanent deterioration to the nerves.
 Yet, for all of the effects MS causes, Carl Hohman of Genoa, Wisconsin, continues to keep a positive attitude as he faces this debilitating disease.

 Setting goals for physical therapy